Skip to content

 When oily skin is actually acne-prone skin

-Oily skin often comes with blackheads, small clogged bumps, and acne, because excess sebum can contribute to the blocked-follicle environment described in acne literature.
+Oily skin often comes with blackheads, small clogged bumps, and acne, because excess sebum can contribute to the blocked-follicle environment described in a 2012 Lancet study[5] of acne vulgaris.

 If you mostly have shine, use the oil-control routine.